Parabolic Position Encoding: Vision-Centric, Principled, Extrapolatable, General: Limitations Future Work

 \section{Limitations \& Future Work}

-PaPE’s main limitation is its extra inference cost and additional parameters, both affected by $m$.
+PaPE’s main limitation is its moderately increased resource usage and additional parameters (Appendix ~\ref{app:efficiency}), both dependent on $m$.
 Future work will focus on how to lower $m$ in practice, or removing $W_p$ altogether and thereby keeping $m = p$, which is small for all modalities and tasks considered here.
-A complementary direction is to apply PaPE to dynamic token selection.
-This has the potential to increase efficiency by reducing the number of attention dot products.

-More broadly, PaPE can be viewed as the first instance of a larger family of multivariate polynomials on $\Delta r_{ij}$ with context-dependent coefficients.
-We elaborate on this perspective in \cref{sec:generalization}.
-Although we leave this direction unexplored in the current work, we are eager to investigate other members of this function family in future work.

-Finally, we want to investigate whether rotation invariance and directionality can be jointly achieved, since the derivation of PaPE-RI indicates that one can only get one.
+Additionally, we want to integrate PaPE directly into efficient attention kernels as we believe this may decrease the resource usage even further.